 Explore it on Goodreads or Amazon.

-Other books by this author include Obsidian, Onyx, Opal, White Hot Kiss, Opposition, The Cage, "Ice Cream", Obsession, Stone Cold Touch
+Other books by this author which I have reviewed include Obsidian, Onyx, Opal, White Hot Kiss, Opposition, The Cage, "Ice Cream", Obsession, Stone Cold Touch

 Fourth in the Lux urban fantasy series for Young Adults.